Andreas Gryphius Theatre in Głogów: Construction and operation

 In the second half of the 18th century, the idea of building separate rooms for theatrical performances grew in Silesian cities.
 At the end of that century, many cities established associations promoting theatrical culture, the so-called Theaterbetrieb, which inspired the construction or adaptation of rooms for theatrical performances and concerts.
 The directors of travelling theater troupes also strove to abandon touring in favour of staging their performances during the main season, if possible, in one location.

-At that time, Głogów did not have suitable premises for theatrical performances.
+At that time, Glogau did not have suitable premises for theatrical performances.
 The performances were usually held in the redoubt room of the building erected between 1774 and 1775 on the site of demolished town benches.
 However, the redoubt room had modest possibilities of accommodation.
-At the beginning of 1798, Johann Faller, a theater director, came to Głogów from Jawor with the intention of obtaining a special concession for performances.
+At the beginning of 1798, Johann Faller, a theater director, came to Glogau from Jawor (Jauer) with the intention of obtaining a special concession for performances.
 He also made efforts to establish a permanent stage in the town.
 The redoubt chamber was too small for that purpose and the considered reconstruction of the town salt storehouse was too expensive.
 At the end of November 1798, the head of the building department at the Głogów War and Dominion Office, Christian Valentin Schultze, came up with his own proposal.
 The proposal envisaged building a new floor over the redoubt hall and using it as a separate room for theater purposes.
 Schultze argued that in view of the danger of the collapse of the roof trusses there, remedial measures would have to be taken soon anyway, so the project would be financially beneficial.
 In a letter dated January 11, 1799, Schultze presented the project and cost estimate for the construction.
 His estimate included the addition of a low floor, construction of new chimneys, supporting the western façade with buttresses and the eastern one with a massive risalit.
 He also proposed a new architectural design of the facades in the Classicist style based on architectural models from Potsdam and Berlin.
 He estimated the cost of the works at 2,000 thalers.
 Schultze's plans found support in the War and Dominion Office, which on February 2, 1799 reported immediate readiness to provide construction workers.
 The work, which was directed by Schultze himself, began in April 1799[7].
 As early as December the reconstruction was completed.
 It was carried out in its entirety, although it exceeded the planned costs quite considerably.